virtual-labs/app-question-bank-web/README.md

 ## Deployment

 1. **Frontend**
-   - Frontend REACT APP has been deployed in Firebase Run the React App .
+   - Frontend REACT APP has been deployed in Firebase, To run the React App .
 Make sure to install "npm"
    - Write ```npm install -g firebase-tools```
    - Login to the firebase account using ```firebase login```
    - Navigate to React App Directory and write
      ``` firebase init ```
    - Write ```npm run build```
    - And finally ```firebase deploy```